 - Excel power provides 120 volts/60 hertz of pure sine wave auxiliary power at all speeds to run most jobsite tools at idle speed.

 - Electronic Fuel Injection (EFI) substantially reduces fuel use, offers fast and easy starts in all climates, requires no choke and is less prone to fuel deterioration.

 - Auto-Speed™ technology adjusts machine output to match the job at hand, ensuring optimal fuel use and operation.

-Built to be durable and face the rigors of life on a construction site, these extremely portable SuitCase X-TREME 12VS voltage-sensing wire feeders also offer excellent arc starts and improved arc performance for all types and sizes of wires.
+Built to be durable and face the rigors of welding on a construction site, the extremely portable SuitCase X-TREME 12VS voltage-sensing wire feeders also offer excellent arc starts and improved arc performance for all types and sizes of wires.
 As the wire feeder runs off of open circuit voltage, it does not require an extra control cable —eliminating clutter and hassle.
 The feeder also offers a trigger hold function that improves operator comfort on long, continuous welds.
 The potted and trayed main circuit board helps protect the machine and ensures excellent reliability in the harshest of environments.

 - Faster time-to-temperature